jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 Here is the WebGL code without the shaders.
 I managed to save a few bytes by re-using variable names used in the shader code (for example *x*) in the following WebGL code, so it compresses better.

-Constants are replaces by their numerical values.
+Constants are replaced by their numerical values.
 The for loop produces 2 iterations, one to setup the vertex shader and another one to setup the fragment shader.

 {% highlight js %}
 // shorten the functions